 We created this Conifer Research checklist for adapting and facilitating ideation to an online format.
 If you really must :-)

 Slow and steady wins the race!
 Whether in-person or online, pacing is always key!
-But unlike in-person sessions, where the intent is to pack in as much as possible within 1-2 days, remote ideation requires an alternative approach.
+But unlike in-person sessions, where the intent is to pack in as much as possible within 1-2 days, a remote ideation and innovation strategy requires an alternative approach to produce actionable data.

-Shorter online attention spans calls for extra creativity.
-With digital delivery, expect stakeholder’s attention spans to wander, and make plans accordingly.
+Shorter online attention spans call for extra creativity.
+With digital delivery, expect stakeholder’s attention spans to wander and make plans accordingly.

-✔ Mind the invisible “90-minute self-destruct” rule for any one module or component of what you are planning.
+✔ Mind the invisible “90-minute self-destruct” rule for any one module or component that you are planning.

 ✔ Be sure to vary the exercises to help keep energy high and maintain a smooth and steady pace.